Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] as a caption for images
 - [ ] as a heading for tables

 #### Q11.
 The browser finds some CSS that it does not understand.
-What is likely happen?
+What is likely to happen?

 - [ ] The page will not display
 - [ ] An error message will be displayed